 In 2023-24 we will be creating a free toolkit resource to assist in the transfer and scaling of the project in the UK.

-In March 2022, our Development Manager, Jane Deamer, won the High Sheriff of Northamptonshire’s Award for her contributions to the project.
-The Award was presented at YCS by The Honourable Mrs Amanda Lowther DL.
+Our Head of Innovation/Development Manager, Jane Deamer, won the High Sheriff of Northamptonshire’s Award for her contributions to the project.
+The Award was presented at YCS by Mrs Amanda Lowther DL.

 Service Six offer